 The AILO season runs from September to March.
-Registration closes on 19th January 2018.
-It is important, however, to register as early as possible to receive monthly sample puzzles for students to sharpen their problem-solving skills.

-Free regional problem-solving workshops will take place in multiple locations around Ireland between November 2017 and January 2018.
+Registration closes on 24th January 2019.
+It is important to register as early as possible to receive monthly training materials and for information on attending our regional problem-solving workshops.
+These free workshops will take place in multiple locations around Ireland between November 2018 and January 2019.

-The first round of competition will be held in your own school on 29th January 2018.
-The top 100 students from the first round will qualify to compete at the national final in Dublin in March 2018.
+The Preliminary Round of competition will be held in your own school on 29th January 2019.
+The top 100 students from the Preliminary Round will qualify to compete at the National Final in Dublin in March 2019.

-The top four students from the individual contest will win the opportunity to represent Ireland at the International Linguistics Olympiad 2018 from 26th to 30th July 2018 in Prague, Czech Republic.
+The top four students from the individual contest will win the opportunity to represent Ireland at the International Linguistics Olympiad (IOL) 29th July - 2nd August 2019 in Yongin, South Korea.